dibsyhq/google-pay-demo/README.md

 # Sample Integration for Google Pay using Dibsy API

 This is a sample integration for Google Pay using Dibsy API.
 It is an Express server application that listens for Google Pay token requests and processes them using the Dibsy API.
+For more details, refer to official documentation [here](https://dibsy.dev/docs/google-pay/overview).

 ## Prerequisites